 NOTE: This feature is not available in all areas.

 The bark detection feature does not work if the dog collar device is not fitted correctly.
-You should position the device near the dog's vocal cords or tighten the dog collar device (page 2).
+You should position the device near the dog's vocal cords or tighten the dog collar device (Fitting the Collar on Your Dog).